CloudLabsAI-Azure/azure-ai-agents-labs/README.md

+## This branch is been created for custom event for Matthew Calder
 # Hands-on Labs for AI Agents using Azure AI Agent Service SDK

 This repo contains the hands-on Labs for building your AI Agents using Azure AI Agent Service SDK.